mihirobendre/my-coe332-hws/homework07/README.md

 ## Prerequisites
 Before getting started, please ensure that you have the following installed on your system:
 - Docker: Install Docker according to your operating system.
 You can find instructions on the [official Docker website](https://docs.docker.com/get-docker/).
+- Redis: enter the following in your CLI: `pip install redis`
+- Flask: enter the following in your CLI: `pip install flask`